johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

    - Add entry in `src/data/symbols.ts`

 5. **Generate Audio for Symbols:**
+   - Audio files (`.mp3`) are expected in `public/audio/`.
+   - Filenames should correspond to the formatted `displayName` of symbols (lowercase, spaces replaced with underscores, punctuation removed except underscore. e.g., "Get Dressed" -> `get_dressed.mp3`).
-   - Audio files can be generated using the Python script: `python scripts/generate_audio.py`.
+   - Use the Python script: `python scripts/generate_audio.py` to attempt automatic generation using `gTTS`.
+   - Verify generated files and manually create/adjust if needed.
-   - This script uses the `gTTS` (Google Text-to-Speech) Python library to create MP3 files for each symbol based on `displayName` and saves them to `public/audio/`.
-Ensure you have the necessary Python dependencies installed (`pip install gTTS`).
+   - Ensure you have the necessary Python dependencies installed (`pip install gTTS`).

 ## Key Libraries & Services